rakrkracker/Disaster-tween-analysis/README.md

 * re
 * NLTK
 * gensim

+## Kaggle competition
+This project is in response to the kaggle Distaster Tweets competition https://www.kaggle.com/c/nlp-getting-started - Twitter has become an important communication channel in times of emergency.
+The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
+Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
+In this competition, the challenged is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

+## Dataset
+The data was taken from 10,000 tweets that were cand classified as associated with disaster or not.
+Is was created by the company figure-eight and originally shared on their [‘Data For Everyone’ website here.](https://appen.com/open-source-datasets/)

 ## Data Exploration
 For this analysis only the text of the tweets was used.